com2m/anki-overdrive-goes-iot/README.md

 #### Background music
 The game plays background music and some appropriate sounds if you press the fire buttons on the keyboard.
 The music files are located in `anki-overdrive-goes-iot/build/media`:
-*      `AnkiOveride.mp3` - background music
+*      *AnkiOveride.mp3* - background music
-*      `Duff1.wav, Duff2.wav` - fire sounds for cars 1, 2
+*      *Startup.wav, ByeBye.wav* - what the name says
-*      `Startup.wav, ByeBye.wav` - what the name says
+*      *Duff1.wav, Duff2.wav* - fire sounds for cars 1, 2

 (You may switch off the music in  `src/headers/drivemode.h` using `enableBackgroundMusic = true;` or just by not connecting any speakers).

-To make the music work for Qt you need to install
+To make the music work for a Qt application you need to install
 ```bash
 pi@raspberrypi:~ $ sudo apt-get install pulseaudio pulseaudio-module-zeroconf
 pi@raspberrypi:~ $ pulseaudio -vvvv